 Kenya deserves to celebrate this WFI success story.
 But the journey is not over.
 Now is the moment to push for next-level WFI progress, by focusing on ways to increase women's usage of financial services.
 Distinct from access, usage is about customer uptake of financial services products and frequency of activity.
-A significant 14.5 percent gender gap in the use of banks' financial services remains (48.2 percent usage by men compared with 33.7 percent usage by women).4
+A significant 11.9 percentage point gender gap in the use of banks' financial services remains (50.2 percent usage by men compared with 38.3 percent usage by women).4